 Alvor - Algarve - Portugal

 Welcome to Alvor Uncovered!
-Your 2018 Alvor holiday guide!
+Your guide to Alvor holidays!

 The fishing village of Alvor is situated on the estuary of the river, Rio Alvor.
 It is well known in Algarve history because King João II died there in 1495.

 Although the earthquake wiped out most of the traditional Moorish village in 1755, you can still see remains of Alvor’s history in places such as the 16th century Igreja Matriz with its beautiful Manueline arches and pillars.

 Despite steady developments since the dawn of tourism in the 1960s (especially on the eastern side) the buildings are mainly low-rise and the charm of the old town with the narrow cobbled streets leading down to the harbour on the lagoon of the river estuary still remains.

 The riverfront in Alvor has been done up over recent years and is now fully paved and lined with palm trees and several beach bars, which all have plenty of outside seating for those endless summer days.